k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 **Broadway Flow** window is the main Broadway UI component that enables the definition and execution of business processes  including all the [Stages](/articles/99_Broadway/18_broadway_flow_window.md), [Actors](/articles/99_Broadway/03_broadway_actor.md) and the [links between the Actors](<!--Link to 21-Links-->).

+To create a new Broadway flow:
+1. Go to **Project Tree** > **Shared Objects**, right click **Broadway** > **New Flow** to open the Flow Name pop-up window.
+2. Populate the flow name and press **Ok**.
+The empty flow will open.

+![image](/articles/99_Broadway/images/99_18_01_main_flow_area.PNG)

 The Broadway flow window includes the following elements:

-- Main Flow Area
 - [Main menu](/articles/99_Broadway/18_broadway_flow_window.md#main-menu), which enables to run the flow and to execute additional actions
 - [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu), which provides Stage activities, such as Split, Merge or Delete.
 - [Actor context menu](/articles/99_Broadway/18_broadway_flow_window.md#actor-context-menu), which provides Actor activities, such as Add, Link or Export Actor.
 - [Properties tab](/articles/99_Broadway/18_broadway_flow_window.md#properties-tab), which allows to set and edit the properties of the selected object.

-### Main Flow Area

-Main flow area is where the Broadway flow is created.

-To create a new Broadway flow:
-1. Go to **Project Tree** > **Shared Objects**, right click **Broadway** > **New Flow** to open the Flow Name pop-up window.
-2. Populate the flow name and press **Ok**.
-The empty flow will open.

-![image](/articles/99_Broadway/images/99_18_01_main_flow_area.PNG)

 ### Main Menu